Your browser is not optimized for viewing this website.

 What to Wear in the Metals Studio?

-You must dress safely and appropriately.
+Please dress safely and appropriately.
 Arrive for class in all-natural fiber clothing, long pants, and closed-toe, closed-heel shoes with socks that protect up to the ankle.
-Long hair must be tied back.
-Nylon, polyester, spandex, or other synthetics are not allowed around machines, equipment, or processes that can produce hot fragments, sparks, or flames.
-Layers are encouraged, as the studio can be very cold or very hot.
+Long hair should be tied back and synthetic hair should be covered with all-natural fiber fabric.
+Nylon, polyester, spandex, or other synthetics are not recommended around machines, equipment, or processes that can produce hot fragments, sparks, or flames.
+Please avoid synthetic blends, as 100% cotton is recommended.
+Layers are encouraged, as the studio can begin cool then become very hot.

 $410